 The short answer is no. As long as you sell your property to a buyer through SparkOffer, then the buyer pays our technology fee.
 If you decided to select a buyer outside our platform, then our fee would be due from you, the seller.
 It is a small .15% ($150 per $100,000) technology fee.

 Your agent plays the same typical role in selling your home.
 SparkOffer is not a real estate agent, we are a transparent offering platform.
 It’s your choice on the type of agent, fee structure and service that you choose.

 Your agent will still be listing your home on the MLS.
 SparkOffer becomes an additional platform that buyers see your home, but it does not replace the syndication offered from your agent.
 So your home will still be seen on Zillow, Redfin, Realtor.com, etc.

 We realize that not all buyers are created equal, and you still may want the option to choose.
-SparkOffer’s terms afford you the ability to choose either the highest bidder, any other bidder, or no bidder at all.
+SparkOffer’s terms afford you the ability to choose either the highest buyer, any other buyer, or no buyer at all.

 This really depends on your agent's advice.
 If your goal is to maximize equity, you want to make sure that the highest probability of potential buyers can come see your home.
 That is not always in 3 days.
 We often suggest 7 days, but it is between you and your agent.

 You handle showings in the traditional manner that you decide with your agent.
 Your schedule and style of showings is your personal choice.

 You schedule your appraisals and inspections as you normally would, and you should be deciding with your agent if you are accepting appraisals or inspections as part of your sale.

 We provide your agent with special instructions for use with the MLS.
 When you put your property on SparkOffer, you want to drive all your offers through the platform to give every buyer the opportunity to buy your home.